About the GCAS Review

 The GCAS Review is a new journal of interdisciplinary studies and critical cultural engagement.
 We focus on integrating scholarship in the humanities, social and political sciences, religious studies, critical theory, and philosophy to provide insight on the most vexing questions of the world today.
 We synthesize specialized knowledge both in and outside academia with public intellectuals, sustainability theorists, artists, coders, hackers, and designers.

 The GCAS Review is a publication of the GCAS academic community.
 We publish articles by double-blind submission in the Peer-Reviewed Section for original academic work, the Magazine section for general audiences, and the Book Review section for original commentary on the latest publications.
+We also allow submissions to be made with pseudonyms allowing all to participate without worry of reprisal for sharing their ideas.

 Executive Editor: Thomas Hampton